FAQ

 Absolutely!

-My standard session includes up to two pets and three people.
+The Heart Trail session includes up to 3 pets, and my Into the Wild Session includes up to 4.
 Additional pets are $75 each.

 Please inquire for more than 5 pets in one session.